 - Candidates in the first preference can petition for permanent residency without a sponsor and without going through the lengthy labor certification process.

-EB-2- The Second Preference includes:
+EB-2- The Second Preference Category Includes:

-- Aliens holding advanced degrees with an approved Labor Certification Application (LCA) or with exceptional training and ability.
+- Aliens holding advanced degrees with an approved Labor Certification Application (LCA)

 - Qualified alien physicians who will practice medicine in underserved areas of the U.S.